alec-borman/TenutoNotationLanguage/docs/SPEC.md

 ### 1.3 Conformance & Terminology

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.
+This is exactly how a professional, industry-standard language specification handles scope creep.
+By formalizing this section, you protect the AI's ability to "think" in advanced concepts while protecting the compiler developer from having to build a DAW from scratch.

+Here is the formal draft for **Section 1.4** to insert directly into your specification's Introduction.

+---

+### 1.4 Conformance Profiles & Graceful Degradation

+Because Tenuto 3.0 spans the absolute limits of discrete visual notation and continuous digital signal processing, it is not strictly necessary for every implementation to support all rendering targets.
+To foster a modular open-source ecosystem, the Tenuto Working Group defines three progressive **Conformance Profiles**.

+Compiler authors **MUST** clearly declare their supported profile.

+#### 1.4.1 The Golden Rule of Parsing (Frontend Universality)

+Regardless of the declared Conformance Profile, **ALL** compliant Tenuto 3.0 compilers **MUST** implement the complete Lexer and LL(1) Parser for the entire v3.0 grammar.

+If an AI or composer writes a `style=synth` track with `.accelerate(-12)` pitch dives, a basic sheet-music-only compiler **MUST NOT** crash or throw a fatal `E1000` Syntax Error.
+The frontend must successfully ingest the tokens and build the complete Abstract Syntax Tree (AST).
+Feature exclusion happens strictly during the Backend Emitting phase.

+#### 1.4.2 Profile A: Core Conformance (The Logic Layer)

+This is the minimum viable implementation required to be considered a Tenuto 3.0 Compiler.

+* **Required Features:** * The Stateful Cursor (Sticky State).
+* Rational Temporal Engine (Tuplets and Euclidean `(k):3/8`).
+* Polyphonic Voice Isolation (`<[ ]>`).
+* Micro-timing math (`.pull`, `.push`) applied to absolute tick execution.

+* **Required Targets:** MIDI 1.0 (or 2.0) and/or MusicXML 4.0.
+* **Degradation Behavior:** A Profile A compiler encountering `style=concrete`, `style=synth`, or advanced audio attributes (e.g., `.slice`, `sidechain`) **SHALL** bypass those AST nodes during the emitting phase and output a non-fatal warning:
+* `W4001: Unsupported Extended Feature.
+Track 'vox' utilizes 'style=concrete', which is bypassed in Profile A compilers.`

+#### 1.4.3 Profile B: Native Audio Conformance (The DSP Layer)

+Compilers implementing Profile B function as standalone audio-rendering engines.

+* **Required Features:** All Profile A features, plus native execution of `style=concrete` (audio buffer slicing, `.stretch`) and `style=synth` (ADSR envelopes, continuous portamento interpolation).
+* **Required Targets:** Native audio file generation (`.wav`, `.flac`) or direct browser Web Audio API execution (Wasm).
+* **Degradation Behavior:** If a track utilizes `style=chuck` or external OSC delegation, a Profile B compiler safely warns and bypasses the external routing.

+#### 1.4.4 Profile C: Delegation Conformance (The Network Layer)

+The most advanced implementation tier, designed for live-coding and external hardware orchestration.

+* **Required Features:** All Profile A and B features, plus network protocol implementations.
+* **Required Targets:** OSC (Open Sound Control) bundle transmission to external runtimes (e.g., SuperCollider, TidalCycles) and peer-to-peer phase synchronization via Ableton Link.

 ## 2. Lexical Structure & Tokenization